AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
 When Charged ATK hits, gain 20% Elemental Breach and 15% Physical Breach for 15s.
 Triggering it again refreshes the duration. | 15
-Valkyries who use chakrams, 2-handers, blades and fists deal 20% more Total DMG. | 15
+After the deployed Valkyrie deals MELEE DMG, she will deal 20% more Physical and Elemental DMG for 10s.
+Triggering it again refreshes the duration. | 15

 !!! note
     Effective for 6.2.